She wrote, “I am very very new to homeschooling . . .” and asked for help.

 Foundation Literacy Skills and Knowledge.

 Depending on grade and skills, language arts includes foundation literacy — phonics (sounds-letter connections), phonemic awareness, alphabet knowledge, letter formation (handwriting, including cursive), spelling, word study, how to sound out words (both to read and to write), word grammar, and sentence grammar.
 Usually this involves grades K-5.
-Since my expertise as an former classroom teacher, administrator, and provider of professional development is in the area of foundation literacy, I taught and guided my daughter in our elementary language arts lessons.
-And I can help you, too!
-Do NOT be overwhelmed at the thought of teaching phonics or cursive or grammar overwhelm you.
-The GOOD NEWS is I can virtually co-teach with you.
-That’s right!
-The success of literacy lessons will be the result of our partnership.
-I do the planning, systematic teaching, and explicit modeling.
-You, as co-teacher, manage the space, schedule, supplies and monitor engagement and provide encouragement.
+Since my expertise as an former classroom teacher, administrator, tutor, and provider of professional development is in the area of foundation literacy, I taught and guided my daughter in our elementary language arts lessons.
+Now I can help you, too!

 Phonics